What should you ask your doctor about penile cancer?

-- What risks or side effects are there to the treatments you suggest?
+- What are the risks or side effects to the treatments you suggest?

 - Will treatment affect my ability to urinate, have sex, or to have children?

-- What are the chances that my cancer will recur?
+- What are the chances that my cancer will come back after treatment?
 What would we do if that happens?

-In addition to these sample questions, be sure to write down some of your own.
-For instance, you may want to ask about second opinions or about clinical trials for which you may qualify.
+Along with these sample questions, be sure to write down some of your own.
+For instance, you may want to ask about getting a second opinion or about clinical trials for which you may qualify.

 Last Medical Review: 03/30/2015